 Emily Bacha, Vice President of Public Affairs, November 21, 2019

-The following quote can be attributed in full or in part to Pete Bucher, Water Resources Director, Ohio Environmental Council:
+The following statement can be attributed in full or in part to Miranda Leppla, Vice President of Energy Policy for the Ohio Environmental Council:

 “Ohio has exceptional potential to build more solar and renewable energy projects in our state, and this decision unfortunately blocks a critical part of the plan to build 900MW of renewables, which would have a significant impact on climate change and development of renewable energy here in our state.
 Instead of embracing renewable technologies and innovation, today proved to be another step backward for Ohioans.

 “Ohio is rich with opportunities to reduce carbon pollution through renewable energy deployment, but failure to embrace new ideas and technologies has created major challenges and nearly stalled renewable energy progress.
 The OEC hopes that this setback for the development of 900MW of renewables is not the final word on these projects, and that AEP Ohio is able to find partners to move these projects forward regardless.